lalabuy948/blog/content/posts/testing-mailer-in-go/index.md

   - go
   - docker
   - code
+  - tutorial
 ---

 ## Forewords

 I needed a way to test mail confirmation.
 When you are dealing with deb authentication you would like to be sure that this email exist.
 And usually I use `is_email_confirmed` column next to user credentials in the database table.
 Once user hits siging endpoint as last step I send an email with confirmation token.

 I was looking on few popular tools across the Internet:
 - https://mailtrap.io/
 - https://mailcow.email/
 - https://mailu.io/1.7/